asdfzdfj/mbin/docs/FAQ.md

 sudo rabbitmqctl set_permissions -p / <user> ".*" ".*" ".*"
 ```

 Now you can open the RabbitMQ management page: (insecure connection!) `http://<server-ip>:15672` with the username and the password provided earlier.
 [More info can be found here](https://www.rabbitmq.com/management.html#getting-started).

-See screenshot below of a typical small instance of Mbin running RabbitMQ management interface ("Queued message" of 4k or even 10k is normal after recent Mbin changes, see down below for more info):
+See screenshot below of a typical small instance of Mbin running RabbitMQ management interface (having 4k or even 10k for "Queued message" is normal after recent Mbin changes, see [this section](#messenger-queue-is-building-up-even-though-my-messengers-are-idling) and below for details):

 ![Typical load on very small instances](images/rabbit_small_load_typical.png)